ELEVATE-Project/documents/src/docusaurus/docs/joining-a-session.md

 8. To leave the call, go to ![](media/menu-icon.png)  and select **Leave Meeting**.

   > :::note
   > * If you press the back key on your phone or close the meeting tab, you may drop off the call.
-    > * If you leave the call by mistake, go back to MentorED and join the session.
+  > * If you leave the call by mistake, go back to <PartialExample mentored /> and join the session.

+  >
   > :::info
   > Host can select participants to be a Moderator or Presenter.
 To learn more, see [Managing User Settings](starting-a-session.md).